TheMrityunjayPathak/RetailStoreSalesDashboard/README.md

 ## Problem Statement

-- The aim of this Power BI Dashboard Project is to design a Retail Store Sales Dashboard that provides a clear and concise overview of the Store's Sales performance, enabling the owner to gain actionable insights.
+- To design a Retail Store Sales Dashboard that provides a clear and concise overview of the Store's Sales performance enabling the owner to gain actionable insights.

 ## Sections in the Report